 - 1. Go to Endpoint Profiles > Manage Profiles, and click the Add button. - 2.
-In the Profile Name box, enter a name for the profile. - 3.
+In the Profile Name field, enter a name for the profile. - 3.
 Click the Advanced button.
 The XML Configuration tab displays, and the profile configuration displays in XML. - 4.
 Click the XML Configuration tab, and click the Edit button. - 5.
 Edit the XML. - 6.
 Click Test XML. - 7.
 Click Save to save the profile.

-Creating profiles to automatically upgrade FortiClient
+Creating a profile to automatically upgrade FortiClient

 You can create a profile to automatically upgrade FortiClient to the latest patch release.
-The profile must be configured with a deployment package that meets the following requirements:
+You must configure the profile with a deployment package that meets the following requirements: